 A subgroup of EVAC looked at many options for funding sources and this franchise fee funding plan is what they concluded would be both the most fair and most effective option.
 At its July 11th meeting, members of EVAC voted to approve their funding plan recommendation.
 Next, the Minneapolis Clean Energy Partnership board approved a more general proposal at its July 25th meeting which advised its staff team to move forward on the franchise fee funding plan.

-However, raising the franchise fee by 0.5% and dedicating the revenue toward a specific purpose in next year's budget requires the current Minneapolis City Council to undertake an ordinance change and hold a public hearing which we expect the Ways and Means Committee to hold on December 4th 2017.
+However, raising the franchise fee by 0.5% and dedicating the revenue toward a specific purpose in next year's budget requires the current Minneapolis City Council to undertake an ordinance change and hold a public hearing which the Ways and Means Committee will hold during its 1:30 PM meeting on December 4th, 2017.

 If approved by the City Council as it is, EVAC’s proposal would add only 57 cents per month to the bills of the average Minneapolis residential customer while providing $2.89 million per year for comprehensive energy programs that make it easier for ALL utility customers of ALL levels (residential, commercial, industrial) and incomes to save money and energy.